 Your online payment is processed by PayPal, and you can use a credit or debit card, or PayPal account.
 We do not ever have your financial information, other than how much you paid.
 We ship to any country in the world, so if PayPal works in your country, you can buy from the MBIRA Store.

-We ship mbiras and other instruments by insured Priority Mail through the post office, packed really really well, so that you receive them in good condition and in tune.
+We ship mbiras and other instruments by insured Priority Mail through the post office (or insured UPS for international shipments), packed really really well, so that you receive them in good condition and in tune.
 CDs and DVDs are shipped by media mail.
 Why is the shipping rate so high for instruments?
 Because we include the percentage of the entire order that PayPal takes out (before we receive your payment) in the shipping fee.
 Note: we do NOT know anything about import duty in your country, that is your responsibility.

 A big thank you to Paul Novitski, for designing the online MBIRA Store!!!

 MBIRA recordings currently support over 300 Zimbabwean musicians!

 Enjoy recordings of mbira players all over Zimbabwe, as well as recordings of village vocal groups with and without ngoma (drums), and a few marimba recordings.
-Most of the recordings are about 80 minutes long, all available as either Download and some CD.
+Most of the recordings are about 80 minutes long, all available as Download and some as CD.
 Many archival pre-2001 Download-only albums are over 90 minutes long – these are all really double albums in length!
 Most of these field recordings are high quality, but some of the old ones are not, so listen to the audio samples if that’s important to you.

 ***All proceeds over minimal costs go to the Zimbabwean musicians on the recordings (or descendants for the many who have died), so PLEASE do not copy them for others.
 The point is to support the musicians.
 Trust us that almost all of the musicians on these recordings are poorer than your poorest friend – encourage your friends who like the music to support the Zimbabwean musicians, too!

 The Discount Download collection features compilations that are the length of a regular album, instead of a double album, for students and others on a tight budget.